lucyyu24/Java-Projects/README.md

 # Java-Projects
-A series a small Java projects: exercises in data structures.
+A series of small Java projects: exercises in data structures.